 What we heard from the TDSB (numbered for identification)

-- When Toronto entered the 2nd lockdown on November 23rd, effective for 28 days, all community use of City of Toronto’s Parks and Recreation facilities stopped.
+- When Toronto entered the 2nd lockdown on November 23rd, effective for 28 days, all community use of City of Toronto’s Parks, Forestry and Recreation (PFR) facilities stopped

 - There are no additional activities allowed in schools

 - Toronto Public Health (TPH) requires enhanced cleaning and disinfecting between a change in cohort.